guillaumedelaloy/Churn_analysis/README.md

 ##### Logistic Regression

 Logistic regressions are very good for interpretabilty but usually not so acurrate.
-We implement a quick grid search in order to optimize the parameters. we obtain the following results:
+We implement a quick grid search in order to optimize the parameters and obtain the following results with the best parameters:

 ```
               precision    recall  f1-score   support